Pawaz11/hangman/README.md

 Sparta HTML, CSS and Javascript game project

 <b>Game instructions:</b>
-<p>Welcome to Hangman - the HARD version.<br>You have to guess the letters of the word in the order the word is spelled.<br> You have 10 lives.<br>You win if you successfully guess all the letters within the 10 lives given...
+<p>Welcome to Hangman - the HARD version.<br>You have to guess the letters of the word in the order the word is spelled.<br>One button click will only replace 1 character at a time.
+Same characters with 1 button click will not be replaced.<br> You have 10 lives.<br>You win if you successfully guess all the letters within the 10 lives given...
 Otherwise you lose. <br><br> Can you do you it?!
 GOOD LUCK.</p>

 <strong>How to open:</strong><br>